-r) Standards and interpretations issued but not yet effective i) IFRS 16 - Leases
+r) Standards and interpretations issued but not yet effective

 A number of standards and interpretations, and amendments thereto, have been issued by the IASB that are not effective for these consolidated financial statements.
 The Credit Union has not adopted any standards that are not yet effective but are eligible for early adoption.
-Those expected to have an effect on the Credit Union's consolidated financial statements are discussed below:
+There are no such standards that will have a significant effect on the Credit Union's consolidated financial statements.